lewagon/data-engineering-setup/_partials/vscode_ssh_connection.md

 **The setup of your local machine is over.
 All following commands will be run from within your 🚨 virtual machine**🚨 terminal (via VS Code)

-We'll be doing some of the steps again, but that's because the virtual machine is a completely new computer!

 <details>
 <summary markdown='span'>Viewing your SSH Configuration</summary>